jerkar/legacy-web-site/_jbake-site-sources/src-content/tell-me-more.md

 * **scaffolding** for creating projects from scratch

-As an **automation tool** it provides :

-* the ability to threat Java sources as scripts : Java sources are **compiled on-the-fly** prior to be instantiated then method invoked
-* **full dependency handling** to compile scripts : script dependencies can be made on Maven repositories, local jars or external projects
-* multi-level **parameter injection** (via user-local, system-wide property files or by passing argument in the command line)

 These two parts are seamlessly integrated to form a unique product that make **incredibly easy** to build Java projects.<br/>
 Of course Jerkar can be used for any automation purpose , as an example, [Jerkar is used](https://github.com/jerkar/jerkar.github.io/blob/master/_jbake-site-sources/build/def/jerkar/github/io/SiteBuild.java) to generate this site.

-As a library, you can also embed Jerkar in your product to leveraging of the ease of file manipulation, java compilation, external process launcher and so on.
+As a library, Jerkar can be embedded in your product so you can leverage directly the the fluent API for manipulating files, launch external tools and so on.

 ## What makes Jerkar special ?